ixtk/social-empires/README.md

 ```
 >links.txt

-Since there's no API available, I downloaded all of them (> 1000) to not risk losing access (in case Google document gets deleted, which is probably unlikely).
+I downloaded all of them (> 1000) to not risk losing access (in case Google document gets deleted, which is probably unlikely).

 I also had to parse image titles (and store them in a text file) from the Google document since downloaded images came with names such as `Capture_2020_09_19_17_41_26_749`.